Garlic Confit and Garlic Oil

 Some farmer’s markets will sell bags of peeled garlic, but this is seasonal.
 Costco sometimes sells bagged and peeled garlic.

-This is nice because it can be a hassle peeling all of the garlic yourself.
+This is nice because it can be a hassle peeling all the garlic yourself.
 And if you have a large bag of peeled garlic, having a double batch of confit garlic in the fridge is not such a bad thing, either.
+But it also makes great gifts to give to friends.

 Your kitchen will benefit from this garlic-infused olive oil for many reasons.
-Imagine the slowly cooked garlic that you can add to recipes like black bean burgers, lentils loaves, vegan garlic bread, salads, and more.
-You’ll also love having this delicious homemade garlic oil on hand.
+Imagine the slowly cooked garlic you can add to recipes like the following:

 Vegan Italian Recipes